Biggest barrier to having a relationship with God was being a “good steward” of my body.

 The worldly definition (at the moment) of being a good steward of our body has been watered down by our thinness/wellness obsessed world to (in my experience): you need to be in pursuit of thinness and talk poorly about carbs/simple sugars.
 Separating what being a good steward of your body means from unrealistic (and, I’d say, harmful) health goals our culture encourages is something worth pondering on.

 Before we get into the meat of this post, I do want to say that I have a lot of compassion for myself (and you!) around why I ended up taking being a good steward of my body to extremes.
 The obsession with self that developed in me was a symptom of low self esteem, intense loneliness in college that was unlike any loneliness I’ve ever experienced (the first couple years of college was the worst time of my life), test taking/social anxiety, and I feel all of those were based in my self worth being highly determined by my performance (excellent grades, thin body, nice to everyone).
 At the root of my eating disorder and extreme exercise behaviors was me being in a lot of pain.
-And that pain still exists in my life which is why I still go to therapy.
+And that pain still exists in my life which is why I still go to therapy as needed and want/need a relationship with Christ.
 One of my clients said one time after a relapse that the mistake she made was trying to pretend she didn’t have anxiety.
 Recovery from an eating disorder/disordered eating/excessive exercise is so much about figuring out the root cause of your eating disorder (aka what is the thing that makes you feel unsafe in this world) and then building skills in that area.

 OKAY!
 On to the post.